How It Works

 Additional support

-We have onboarding, training, resources and more for all of our nonprofit partners.
+We have resources for all of our nonprofit partners.
 We provide a collection of language, content and branded items for all partners to use and share easily.
-Earth Day Oregon also organizes free regional partners-only networking events to celebrate and strengthen connections among the nonprofits and business partners.
+Earth Day Oregon also encourages free regional partners-only networking events to celebrate and strengthen connections among the nonprofits and business partners.

 5